09 Entrepreneurial Learning

 SUBJECT OVERVIEW

 Students continue to develop entrepreneurial mindsets by Finding Opportunities, Learning by Doing and Making it Happen through a range of a of Humanities topics.
+Using these capabilities, students have opportunities to work in teams to create a functional social enterprise.
+Students further develop these skills working alongside mentors from industry partners.

 Topics may include